thecompaniesapi/sdk-typescript/sdks/typescript/README.md

 ## Features

 - Type-safe API client with full TypeScript support from our [OpenAPI](https://api.thecompaniesapi.com/v2/openapi) schema
-- Search companies using our complete search engine API
+- Powerful search capabilities with filters, sorting and pagination
+- Real-time company enrichment with both synchronous and asynchronous options
+- Create and manage custom company lists and collections
-- Enrich companies on demand using actions or sync enrichment requests
+- Track and monitor enrichment actions and requests
-- Manage your lists of companies
+- Generate detailed analytics and insights for searches and lists
+- Natural language querying for structured company information
-- Request and track specific actions
+- Comprehensive error handling and request validation
-- Get analytics about a search query or a list
-- Ask question on any company and get structured answers
+- Lightweight with minimal dependencies
+- Promise-based async/await interface

 ## Installation